 - How do I register?

-GNWSA will conduct open registration online and in person at designated times for each of the two soccer seasons, fall and spring.
+GNWSA will conduct open registration online during a designated timeframe for each of the two soccer seasons, fall and spring.
 Registration for the fall season usually begins in May and registration for the spring season usually begins in November.
 Visit our website at www.GNWSA.com for exact registration dates and deadlines. back to top

 - What is required for registration?

 All players must register and pay online.
 New GNWSA players must also submit proof of age with either a state, county or city issued birth certificate or State issued ID card when registering with GNWSA for the first time.
 Proof of age is due by the registration deadline.
 Players whose proof of age has not been submitted will not be placed on teams. back to top